shamanyna/get-closed-vacancies-on-hh/README.md

 vacancies data database located on host in ./postgresql/data folder

-loader service execute with scheduler in minutes interval default interval = 1 minute the interval can be specified as the environment variable at startup:
+loader service execute with scheduler in minutes interval, the default interval = 1 minute, the interval can be specified as the environment variable at startup:

 example of default behavior:
 - docker-compose up --build